Peter-Hogg/SLAP2_Utils/README.md

 ```
 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a new branch for your contributions.
-Pull requests welcome.
-Please report bugs as we're still refining this library
+Pull requests are welcome.
+Please report bugs, as we're still refining this library over time.

 ## License